Jeepney: Design

 Nelson-type jeepneys are manufactured in Davao City and are known there as "uso-uso".
 The designs of these jeepneys are very different from the traditional style.
-These jeepneys feature modern front grille and body designs, lowered ride height, and industrial quality paint jobs.
+These jeepneys feature modern front grille and body designs, lowered ride height, and industrial-quality paint jobs.
 Newer models of Nelson-type jeepneys feature chrome wheels, equipped with radial tubeless tires.
 They are almost always equipped with a powerful stereo system, so they are often referred to as "mobile discos."

 Many manufacturers are moving to build modern-looking jeepneys such as Hummer and Jeep Wrangler Rubicon lookalikes and oversized van-style passenger jeepneys with headlights, hoods, bumpers and other components salvaged from AUVs and sport utility vehicles like the Honda CR-V or the Toyota Tamaraw.
 In Iloilo City, jeepneys called passad are known for bearing a resemblance to sedans or pickup trucks, with the front fascia taken off an existing SUV or AUV.
 The vehicle's body has a much lower profile which resembles more of a sedan chassis with an elongated body.

-In the Cordillera Administrative Region, especially in Baguio City and Benguet province, they have jeeps fitted with truck wheels, or jeeps based from a heavy truck platform, frame and engine.
-The same goes in other parts of the Philippines with unpaved roads.
+In the Cordillera Administrative Region, especially in Baguio City and Benguet province, they have jeeps fitted with truck wheels, or jeeps based on a heavy truck platform, frame, and engine.
+The same goes for other parts of the Philippines with unpaved roads.

+The launching of the jeepney modernization program raised concerns that the jeepney's iconic look would be erased by other designs that would make them look like buses.
+In response, the LTFRB reassured the public that modern jeepneys can retain their traditional look.
+Several lawmakers have pushed to retain the jeepney's iconic design in modern jeepneys.

 2nd-generation jeepneys

-Fully assembled with refurbished engines, some also have air-conditioning units, most popularly in Makati.
+Fully assembled with refurbished engines, some also have air-conditioning units, which are popular in Makati.
 Most of these jeepneys have radically expanded passenger capacities, and are often flamboyant and noisy.
-Many jeepneys from this generation are notorious for belching smoke and almost all run on diesel fuel, though very rarely with gasoline and LPG.
+Many jeepneys from this generation run on diesel fuel, though very rarely with gasoline and liquefied petroleum gas (LPG).

 Passenger jeepneys from this generation and beyond may employ tailgates especially if they traverse expressways.
-These are usually rigged mechanically to be controlled from the driver side in lieu of electronic locking systems.
+These are usually rigged mechanically to be controlled from the driver's side in lieu of electronic locking systems.